 Apart from fleet management, your multifunctional TMS system should have robust reporting and analytics functionality.

-A dashboard should provide consolidated information about shipment statuses for managers.
-Here’s our design concept for a web-based dashboard where shippers can track shipments in real time.
+A dashboard in the truck dispatch software should provide consolidated information about shipment statuses for managers.
+Here’s our design concept for a web-based dashboard where shippers can track shipments and trucking operations in real time.

 A TMS should enable your staff to generate actionable reports.
 These reports should include carrier scorecards, distributional patterns, financial analytics, and shipment trends.
 These analytics can help you decrease spending and improve your level of service.
 Use visualizations to clearly present analytics.
 For instance, the Kuebix TMS uses pie charts and diagrams.